-Archie: And the rest isn’t?
+Archie: And the rest is?

 Uzza: It is not only a changed message Muhammad delivered but a change of venue, with the more significant events of the Bible occurring at or near Mecca, the most flagrant being Abraham’s aborted infanticide.
-As to Gabriel, he may have been the father if a revelation about his appearing before a confined Mary in the form a “well-shaped human being” to tell her of her impending pregnancy is any clue.

 Gerry: The fact that Mary had her son deliver one of the more momentous messages of the Koran should have been reason enough for the inscription on the Dome of the Rock.

 Uzza: All messengers of Allah delivered messages about His greatness and His short-temper personally, Mary did not do that.
 There had to be something in another Koran where she did, for her to be considered a messenger.

 Archie: And were would we find this other Koran?